Himajaja/himaja-manjunatha.github.io/output/pages/index.rst

 .. topic :: About me

-	| I am a Second year undergraduate at Jain university, school of sciences.
-This is my first attempt at creating a website| This will allow me to express myself in a way I want to you all to see me.
+	 I am a Second year undergraduate at Jain university, school of sciences.
+This is my first attempt at creating a website.This will allow me to express myself in a way I want to you all to see me.

+Feel free to check my page out.